 6. Carrot reports Mashvisor findings that claim sellers receive offers for 98 percent of the asking price on average.

 Contrary to popular belief, the real estate deals that people brag about are overstated.
 While there is no doubt that some lucky buyers pay less than market value, the fact is that sellers are currently getting close to the asking price since the limited inventory on the market makes it almost impossible to drive a hard bargain.

 7. CNBC reports that staged homes sell for an average of 6 percent higher than the listing price.

 Buying a home is an emotional purchase.
 The statistics don’t lie.
-Staging a home to look its best translates to a higher selling price.
+Staging a house to look its best translates to a higher selling price.

-8. Smart with your Money reports typical buyers to look for a home for 10 weeks and view an average of 10 homes before buying.
+8. Smart with your Money reports typical buyers to look for a home for ten weeks and view an average of 10 homes before buying.

 It is always nice to have some idea about what to expect as a real estate agent.
-This data sheds some light on typical buyer behavior, so new agents know what the norm is when buyers begin shopping for a home.
+In addition, this data sheds some light on typical buyer behavior, so new agents know what the norm is when buyers begin shopping for a home.

 9. Carrot reports that homes sell 68 percent faster using drone aerial photos.